Reimbursement Coverage for AffloVest

 Recommendation for AffloVest HFCWO therapy including frequency of use for treatments as recommended by the practitioner.

-Once delivered, Continued Need and Continued Use criteria (just like all other forms of DME equipment) must be met.
+Once delivered, Continued Need and Continued Use criteria (just like all other forms of durable medical equipment (DME) must be met.
 This is not the same as compliance like a CPAP device.